Sikaiana language: History

 According to legend, the island was founded by Tui Atafu, who killed off all the indigenous people and proclaimed himself chief.
 Some say that Tui Atafu was from an island called Atafu in the Tokelau islands, while others speculate he came from Tonga.
 But later, Sikaiana was invaded by Tongans, leaving many people who lived on Sikaiana dead.
 In the late 1920s ritual houses were burned and missionaries from the Melanesian Mission came to Sikaiana and completely converted almost everyone on the island to Christianity.
 They burnt down the ritual houses because they believed that people would still have faith in other religions if it were still there.
 The people were eager to learn to read and write since it offered educational and employment opportunities off the island, which helped contribute to the success of the missionaries (Donner, 2012).

 Population

 The Sikaiana language is a Polynesian outlier language spoken on Sikaiana in the Central Solomons, about ninety miles east of the Malaita Island in Polynesia.
-There are about 730 speakers of this language left in the world, a very low number for any language.
+There are about 730 speakers of this language in the world, a very low number for any language.